CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Introduction

 However, the research community has little empirical understanding of whether this approach is sufficient for reliable social simulations.
-For example, \textbf{would the conclusion of the social simulation change if we change the foundation models, the prompts, or the temperatures?} As a consequence, the conclusions of most LLM-based social simulations often are broad qualitative impressions—such as noting that a simulation is plausible and exhibits an echo chamber similar to the real world~\citep{wang2024decoding,zheng2024simulating}.
+For example, \textbf{would the conclusion of the social simulation change if we change the foundation models, the prompts, or the temperatures?} As a consequence, the conclusions of most LLM-based social simulations often are broad qualitative impressions—such as noting that a simulation is plausible and exhibits an echo chamber similar to the real world~\cite{wang2024decoding,zheng2024simulating,moore-etal-2024-large}.

 In this paper, we first conducted a pilot experiment to empirically examine the limitations of implicit natural language specification (Section~\ref{sec:agentspecifi}).
-We designed four agent specifications by adapting examples from prior work~\citep{agentverse_iclr2024,Gen_Agent}, implemented them across four foundation models, and evaluated their responses using a classic social science experiment, the Asian Disease study~\citep{Asian_Disease}.
-The results show that (1) the same specification produced inconsistent behaviors across models, and (2) implicit specification did not reliably produce the expected behaviors (e.g., trained experts like economists are less prone to the framing effect~\citep{lessframing}).
+We designed four agent specifications by adapting examples from prior work~\cite{agentverse_iclr2024,Gen_Agent}, implemented them across four foundation models, and evaluated their responses using a classic social science experiment, the Asian Disease study~\cite{Asian_Disease}.
+The results show that (1) the same specification produced inconsistent behaviors across models, and (2) implicit specification did not reliably produce the expected behaviors (e.g., trained experts like economists are less prone to the framing effect~\cite{lessframing}).

-We then developed \textbf{CoBRA}—the \textbf{Co}gnitive \textbf{B}ias \textbf{R}egulator for Social \textbf{A}gents (Figure~\ref{fig:motivation})—a novel toolkit that enables users to precisely program the cognitive biases exhibited by social agents across different models.
+We then developed \textbf{CoBRA\footnote{The source code is publicly available at \url{https://github.com/AISmithLab/CoBRA}}}—the \textbf{Co}gnitive \textbf{B}ias \textbf{R}egulator for Social \textbf{A}gents (Figure~\ref{fig:motivation})—a novel toolkit that enables researchers to explicitly and quantitatively control the amount of cognitive biases exhibited in social agents’ observable behaviors.
 Compared to implicit natural language specifications, \textbf{CoBRA} offers two key advantages.
-First, it enhances reproducibility of agent behaviors across models, which is critical given that access to specific foundation models may change over time~\citep{gptchange}.
-Second, it provides explicit and quantitative control over agent behaviors, rather than relying on unpredictable model behaviors~\citep{promptsensative}.
+First, it enhances reproducibility of agent behaviors across models, which is critical given that access to specific foundation models may change over time~\cite{gptchange}.
+Second, it provides explicit and quantitative control over agent behaviors, rather than relying on unpredictable model behaviors~\cite{promptsensative}.
 For example, a scientist can directly specify that an agent should be less susceptible to framing effects.